ent/ent/doc/md/tutorial-todo-gql-filter-input.md

 }
 ```

-### Usage of filter inputs as predicates
+### Usage as predicates

-The `Filter` option lets use the generated `WhereInput`s as regular repdicates on any type of query:
+The `Filter` option lets use the generated `WhereInput`s as regular predicates on any type of query:

 ```go
 query := ent.Todo.Query()